 Special advanced reading tutorials or independent research projects may be proposed by students with a 3.0 average or better in history courses.
 Concurrent with HIST 6972.

 International Studies (INTL)

-Associate Professors Daniell (Head), Sheldon, and Witkosky (Director, University Honors Program)
+Associate Professors Daniell (Head), Sheldon, and Witkosky (Director, Master of Liberal Arts Program)